-If you have ever seen a dog dressed in a T-shirt laced up the back or another one looking like a punk with bald spots, shaved all over his body, his owner doesn’t need to be an eccentric dog person.
-The poor pooch may be dressed or shaven because of hot spots.
+If you have ever seen a dog dressed in a T-shirt laced up the back or another one looking like a punk with bald spots shaved all over his body, his owner isn't necessarily an eccentric dog person.
+The poor pooch may be dressed or shaved because of hot spots.

 Depending on what hemisphere you are in, summer may be in full swing and hot spots are likely to be a hot topic under the even hotter summer sun.
 It is also one of the most misunderstood problems under the sun.

 Most of the time the problems got better but came back later.
-That was why I started to look at unique pattern of the skin lesion distribution and realized that these skin lesions usually appeared in very specific areas of their body.
+That was why I started to look at the unique pattern of the skin lesion distribution and realized that these skin lesions usually appeared in very specific areas of the body.

-Sometimes around the neck or head, sometimes on the feet or the chest, torso, hind legs and abdomen.
+Sometimes hot spots are around the neck or head, sometimes on the feet or the chest, torso, hind legs and abdomen.

 Thoracic spine = hotspots and skin lesions on the chest.